Ni-Ar/colabfold_crg/README.md

 What are the advantages of using this *local* ColabFold?

 - You don't have the 12 hours time limitations as for Google Colabs Notebooks.
 (CRG max time is 168 hours on `gpu_long`).
-Also, access to the GPU is more reliable as you'll use your local graphics card.
+Also, access to the GPU is more reliable as you'll use your local graphics card and there's no need to re-install everything each time
-- Differently from AlphaFold2 you don't have to download the massive databases as everything is done on the ColabFold servers (that also cache quries!).
+- Differently from AlphaFold2 you don't have to download the massive databases as everything is done on the ColabFold servers (that also cache queries!).
 - Structure prediction and `amber` relaxion are done on the GPUs, i.e. faster prediction.
-- More control on advanced parameters.
+- More control on advanced parameters

 What's the *longest* protein structure I can predict?